panzarino/mlbgame/README.md

     pip install mlbgame

-(You may need to use `pip2` if Python 3 is the default on your system.)

-Alternatively, a Python 3 compatible version that is the latest release of mlbgame can be downloaded as a [zip](https://github.com/zachpanz88/mlbgame/archive/master.zip) or [tarball](https://github.com/zachpanz88/mlbgame/archive/master.tar.gz).
+Alternatively, the latest release of mlbgame can be downloaded as a [zip](https://github.com/zachpanz88/mlbgame/archive/master.zip) or [tarball](https://github.com/zachpanz88/mlbgame/archive/master.tar.gz).
 If you do not install with `pip`, you must also install [lxml](http://lxml.de/) for mlbgame to work.